Call for Papers:

 Potential areas of interest include, but are not limited to:

-- Integration of AI technologies into TVET curricula and training programs
+- Integration of green skills and sustainability competencies into TVET curricula

-- Reskilling and upskilling for the AI-influenced workplace
+- Reskilling and upskilling for emerging green occupations

-- AI policy frameworks and governance in TVET systems
+- Policy frameworks and national strategies for greening TVET systems

 We welcome submissions from any interested authors!